• Skip to main content

 2. Whisk eggs.
 Meanwhile, crack eggs into a bowl and whisk vigorously for a couple minutes, until frothy.
 Add salt, pepper, and a splash of milk or half & half, and whisk again to incorporate.
 Set eggs aside.

-3. Sauté chillies.
-Add the diced chilli peppers to the pan and lightly sauté for about a minute over low heat, just to start breaking them down.
+3. Sauté chilies.
+Add the diced chili peppers to the pan and lightly sauté for about a minute over low heat, just to start breaking them down.

 4. Scramble eggs.
 If needed, add a little extra oil or butter to the pan and make sure your heat is on low.
 Pour in the eggs and allow them to set for 10-15 seconds.
 Because of the low heat, they won't immediately start cooking or sizzling -- that's good.
 Start to scrape a rubber (or other soft) spatula along the side of the pan every few seconds as the eggs slowly start to harden.
 This will break up the eggs and "scramble" them.
 Once eggs are almost done but still slightly liquid on top, remove the pan from heat.
 Let them sit, gently folding with the spatula if needed, until eggs are just fully cooked.
 Immediately transfer eggs to a plate, toast, or tortilla to avoid overcooking.
 Taste and add more salt or pepper if needed!